sebastian-software/asset-hash/readme.md

 # _Asset Hash_ <br/>[![Sponsored by][sponsor-img]][sponsor] [![Version][npm-version-img]][npm] [![Downloads][npm-downloads-img]][npm] [![Build Status Unix][travis-img]][travis] [![Build Status Windows][appveyor-img]][appveyor]

-_Asset Hash_ is a quick wrapper around hashing libraries for efficient and fast hashing of asset files like images, web fonts, etc. By default it uses the performance-optimized [Metrohash](https://github.com/jandrewrogers/MetroHash) and a _Base52_ encoding (`[a-zA-Z]`) which works well for file names and urls and has a larger dictionary than when using hex.
+_Asset Hash_ is a quick wrapper around hashing libraries for efficient and fast hashing of asset files like images, web fonts, etc. By default it uses the cross-platform performance-optimized [WASM-Hash](https://github.com/Daninet/hash-wasm) and a _Base52_ encoding (`[a-zA-Z]`) which works well for file names and urls and has a larger dictionary than when using hex.

 [sponsor]: https://www.sebastian-software.de
 [npm]: https://www.npmjs.com/package/asset-hash